chipsalliance/chisel/docs/src/explanations/chisel-type-vs-scala-type.md

 In contrast to `asInstanceOf` and `asTypeOf`, `chiselTypeOf` is not a casting operation.
-It returns a Scala object which can be used as shown in the examples above to create other chisel types and hardware with the same chisel type as existing hardware.
+It returns a Scala object which can be used as shown in the examples above to create more Chisel types and hardware with the same Chisel type as existing hardware.